Steveiwonder/DataMasker/README.md

 The options are as follows

->  -c, --config-file         Required. json config file
+>  -c, --config-file         Required. the json configuration to be
 >
->  -d, --dry-run             (Default: false) Dry run, only supported by some data sources
+>  -d, --dry-run             (Default: false) dry run, only supported by some data sources
 >
->  -l, --locale              Set the locale
+>  -l, --locale              set the locale
 >
->  -u, --update-batchsize    Batch Size to use when upating records
+>  -u, --update-batchsize    batch size to use when upating records
 >
->  --print-options           (Default: false) Prints the arguments passed into this tool in a json format
+>  --print-options           (Default: false) prints the arguments passed into this tool in a json format with executing
+>                            anything else
 >
->  --no-output               (Default: false) If set, not output to the console will be written
+>  --no-output               (Default: false) if set, no output to the console will be written
 >
 >  --help                    Display this help screen.
 >